cryptolinux/ion/doc/build-windows.md

 Below are some notes on how to build Ion Core for Windows.

-The options known to work for building Dash Core on Windows are:
+The options known to work for building Ion Core on Windows are:

 * On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
-Ubuntu Bionic 18.04 is required and is the platform used to build the Dash Core Windows release binaries.
+Ubuntu Bionic 18.04 is required and is the platform used to build the Ion Core Windows release binaries.
 * On Windows, using [Windows
 Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) and the Mingw-w64 cross compiler tool chain.
 * On Windows, using a native compiler tool chain such as [Visual Studio](https://www.visualstudio.com).